relaycorp/awala-gateway-internet/docs/install.md

 ## Example

-At a minimum, you have to specify the public address and the connection settings for the backing services; e.g.:
+At a minimum, you have to specify the Internet address and the connection settings for the backing services; e.g.:

 ```yaml
 # values.yaml